-The property Identity specifies Value contains a string encoding of the Identity payload.
-For IKEIdentity instances that are address types, the IdentityValue string value may be omitted and the associated IPProtocolEndpoint or appropriate member of the Collection of endpoints is used.
+The property IdentityValue contains a string encoding of the Identity payload.
+For IKEIdentity instances that are address types (i.e. IPv4 or IPv6 addresses), the IdentityValue string value MAY be omitted; then the associated IPProtocolEndpoint (or appropriate member of the Collection of endpoints) is used as the identity value.
 The property is defined as follows: